mzarnecki/FinGPT/README.md

 Obtain AWS keys: aws_access_key_id and aws_secret_access_key. \
-Modify policies in IAM on AWS console to enable access to Bedrock service.\ Go to bedrock service, then to model catalog and enable LLM model used in jupyter notebook, for example Claude 3.7-Sonnet.
+Modify policies in IAM on AWS console to enable access to Bedrock service.\ Go to bedrock service, then to model catalog and enable LLM model used in jupyter notebook, for example Claude 3.7 Sonnet.

 Obtain the sec-api (which is used to grab the 10-K report) from https://sec-api.io/profile for free.